Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

 3. Generally, this algorithm’s worst-case time complexity is $O(n^2)$​, where the sorting accounts for the most computing time.

-# Coding Implementation and Testing
+# Experiments

 Here we implement the [algorithm to get 1 solution of the solution set](#The Algorithm to Get 1 Solution of the Solution Set), along with the testing.